-Hubbell Incorporated (NYSE:HUBB) investors should be aware of an increase in enthusiasm from smart money in recent months.
-Our calculations also showed that hubb isn't among the 30 most popular stocks among hedge funds.
+Hubbell Incorporated (NYSE:HUBB) has experienced a decrease in support from the world's most elite money managers in recent months.
+Our calculations also showed that HUBB isn't among the 30 most popular stocks among hedge funds (view the video below).
+Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-What does the smart money think about Hubbell Incorporated (NYSE:HUBB)?
+What does smart money think about Hubbell Incorporated (NYSE:HUBB)?

-At Q3's end, a total of 27 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 23% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in HUBB over the last 13 quarters.
-With the smart money's capital changing hands, there exists a few notable hedge fund managers who were upping their holdings considerably (or already accumulated large positions).
+At Q2's end, a total of 18 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -14% from the previous quarter.
+On the other hand, there were a total of 22 hedge funds with a bullish position in HUBB a year ago.
+With the smart money's sentiment swirling, there exists a few key hedge fund managers who were increasing their stakes significantly (or already accumulated large positions).

-Let's now review hedge fund activity in other stocks similar to Hubbell Incorporated (NYSE:HUBB).
-These stocks are Jefferies Financial Group Inc. (NYSE:JEF), Affiliated Managers Group, Inc. (NYSE:AMG), Ubiquiti Networks Inc (NASDAQ:UBNT), and Enable Midstream Partners LP (NYSE:ENBL).
-All of these stocks' market caps resemble HUBB's market cap.
+Let's also examine hedge fund activity in other stocks similar to Hubbell Incorporated (NYSE:HUBB).
+These stocks are Woodward Inc (NASDAQ:WWD), bluebird bio Inc (NASDAQ:BLUE), First Solar, Inc. (NASDAQ:FSLR), and PVH Corp (NYSE:PVH).
+All of these stocks' market caps match HUBB's market cap.

 View table here if you experience formatting issues.